 For technology enthusiasts, the Deutsches Technikmuseum can’t be missed.
 It has exhibits that display aspects of aerospace, rail technology, navigation, the history of the Berlin airlift, and much more.
 It isn’t on Museum, but only a short UBahn ride from Alexanderplatz

 If you’re planning on visiting several museums, consider getting a Berlin City Pass.
 It covers public transport, entrance to more museums than you could possibly visit in one trip, and more.
 Check it out here.

 This list is not all encompassing.
+Certainly you can find dozens of activities and attractions in Berlin.
+Explore the different neighborhoods, try food from the different cultures that have shaped the city, and take in the history around every corner.
 There really are so many things to do in Berlin.
-Explore the different neighborhoods, try food from the different cultures that have shaped the city, and take in the history around every corner.
-Berlin is a must for any Germany itinerary, and it deserves plenty of time.
+The city is a must for any Germany itinerary, and it deserves plenty of time.

 Check out these other great posts about Germany:

 - A Week of Things to do in Munich: An Itinerary

 - Black Forest & Beyond: 1 week itinerary in Germany

 - Castles and Wine: 1 Week Itinerary in the Rhine Valley